mochajs/mocha/README.md

 ## Sponsors

 Is your company using Mocha?
-Ask your boss to support us.
+Ask your manager or ask your marketing/recruiting department for some budget to support us.
 It will help us dedicate more time to maintain this project and to make it even better for all our users.
-Also your company logo will show up on here and on our website :-) [[Become a sponsor](https://opencollective.com/mochajs#sponsor)]
+Also, your company logo will show up on here and on our website :-) [[Become a sponsor](https://opencollective.com/mochajs#sponsor)]

 <a href="https://opencollective.com/mochajs/sponsor/0/website" target="_blank"><img src="https://opencollective.com/mochajs/sponsor/0/avatar"></a>
 <a href="https://opencollective.com/mochajs/sponsor/1/website" target="_blank"><img src="https://opencollective.com/mochajs/sponsor/1/avatar"></a>